BlueCannonBall/lux-desktop/README.md

 # Lux Desktop

-Lux is a video streaming client.
+Lux is an extremely smooth remote desktop client.
 Lux can connect to [Tenebra](https://github.com/UE2020/tenebra) to control another machine.

 ## Usage

-Lux is a GTK app that depends on GStreamer.
+Lux is a cross-platform desktop app that depends on FLTK, SDL, and GStreamer.
 It can be compiled using `make`.